Johnson-Wolff House

 The Johnson-Wolff House is a historic home in Tampa, Florida.
 It is located at 6823 South DeSoto Street.
+It was first built around 1885 by the Plant Steamship Company.
+Captain Henry Johnson bought it in 1883 and renovated and expanded it.
+His daughter, Ethel Wolff later owned it, which is where it got its name.

 On July 24, 1974, it was added to the U.S. National Register of Historic Places.